 - Meningioma:The tumour arises in the meninges which are the coverings of the brain.
 It can be grade I, II, or III.
 It’s usually benign (grade I) and grows slowly.

 - Oligodendroglioma: The tumour arises from cells that make the fatty substance that covers and protects nerves.
 It usually occurs in the cerebrum.
 It’s most common in middle-aged adults.
 It can be grade II or III.

 People with brain tumours have several treatment options.
 The options are surgery, radiation therapy, and chemotherapy.
 Many people get a combination of treatments.

 The choice of treatment depends on a number of factors including:

 - The type and grade of brain tumour

 - Your age and general health

-Surgery is the usual first treatment for most brain tumours.
-However, sometimes surgery isn’t possible.
+Surgery is the usual first treatment for most brain tumours to allow a tissue diagnosis.
+However, sometimes surgery for complete removal isn’t possible.
 If the tumour is in the brain stem or certain other areas, the surgeon may not be able to remove the tumour without harming normal brain tissue.
-People who can’t have surgery usually receive radiation therapy or other treatment.
+People who can’t have surgery for complete removal usually receive radiation therapy or other treatment such as chemotherapy.